 Page speed – a popular term related to the performance of your website, highlighting the importance of fast websites and low loading times.

-Google PageSpeed, PageSpeed score – Google’s automated tool that grades the performance of your webpages on the scale of 0-100.
+Google PageSpeed, PageSpeed score – Google’s automated tool that grades the performance of your webpages on a scale of 0-100.
 It uses Google Lighthouse, an open-source, automated algorithm.

 Exit intent – a type of website popup that shows up when the algorithm detects the user is about to leave the page.
 This is usually done by tracking the trajectory and position of the mouse pointer.